rajch/LBCC-book/preface.md

 A compiler compiles some source language into executable code.
 Which one should we compile?

 I was tempted to create a C\# compiler, just to spite the people from that camp who say "your language compiler is written using our language".
-But what we are going to do is create a new language, called **LBCC** after the book.
-I have not decided the complete feature set for LBCC.
+But what we are going to do is create a new language, called **SIC**, which stands for **S**imple **I**nstruction **C**ode.
+I have not decided the complete feature set for SIC.
 We will define the language as we go along.

 ## The compiler being developed